 There are a number of possible errors that can taint Breathalyzer results.
 For example, a law enforcement officer must be licensed to administer the Breathalyzer test.
 If the operator of the Breathalyzer doesn’t carry a license or has an expired license, your lawyer may file a motion to have the results deemed inadmissible by the court.
 Another possible error can occur when a licensed officer fails to calibrate the Breathalyzer or maintain the device.
 These failures may lead to inaccurate readings.
 Medications, diabetes, or dieting also can skew test results and lead to an inaccurate reading.
 The court also may rule a Breathalyzer result inadmissible if you were pulled over wrongfully, or if the police report was otherwise inaccurate.

-Contact a Palm Beach Gardens DUI Defense Lawyer
+Contact a West Palm Beach DUI Defense Lawyer